 What does ‘excess’ mean in health insurance?

 In health insurance, an excess refers to the amount of money paid by the policyholder towards their claim.
-The excess amount is agreed at first purchase or renewal but how it is applied will depend on the terms and conditions of your policy and can vary from one provider to another.
+The excess amount is agreed upon at first purchase or renewal but how it is applied will depend on the terms and conditions of your policy and can vary from one provider to another.

 Typically, an excess applies once to each insured person during each period of insurance at the beginning of their first valid claim.
 For example, if two people who are on the same policy each make a valid claim during the same policy term, they both have to pay an excess.
 But if any further valid claims are made during the same period of insurance, they will not need to pay another excess until the next period of insurance.